joulupukki/hothouse-effects/README.md

 make program-dfu
 ```

-**Note:** With any of the Hothouse Example effects installed or the PlateReverb installed onto your Hothouse, you can put the Hothouse into DFU mode by pressing and holding the left footswitch button for 3 seconds.
+**Note:** With any of the Hothouse Example effects installed or the Platerra installed onto your Hothouse, you can put the Hothouse into DFU mode by pressing and holding the left footswitch button for 3 seconds.
 Keep pressing it until the LED lights flash alternatively.

 ### License